Algerian Red Crescent: Formation of the Algerian Red Crescent

+CRA's Independent Monitoring of Internment Camps

 The need for the International Committee of the Red Cross was represented in their first mission on February 1, 1955, when the organization send aid to detainees and their families, who were experiencing human rights violations and mistreatment during their incarceration.
 During this time, joined by a medical professional, the ICRC conducted meetings with prison inmates and staff in regards to the condition of sanitary facilities, dorms and kitchens, as well as investigations into medical treatment and healthcare.
 The success of this mission brought relief, supplies, recommendations and set a precedent for the ICRC to return again from May 12 – June 28, 1956, to visit 61 internment camps, where they found evidence of torture and misconduct.
 These findings were important to the January 10, 1957 establishment of the Algerian Red Crescent, as a more consistent presence was needed in Algiers to monitor human rights in detention centres.

-The organization was actually first established in two locations, Tangier, Morocco and Tunis, Tunisia, where the leadership of the National Liberation Front (NLF) were living in exile.
-Mamia Chentouf was one of the founders in Tunis.
-Following its establishment, the Algerian Red Crescent aided the ICRC in providing aid to the forty thousand refugees in neighbouring Morocco, as a result of their newly granted independence on March 2, 1956.
+In the spring of 1955, the French authorities declared a state of emergency and deported FLN sympathizers to internment camps ("centres d'hébergement" or accommodation centers) (Király, 2023).
+Especially during the early stages of the conflict, Algerian detainees were not recognized as "prisoners of war".
+Through the ambiguity, French prison officials were able to use "arbitrary detentions and gross violations of international humanitarian law [especially torture]" (Király, 2023).
+To correct this policy, ICRC delegates sought to "get the French guarantee that FLN fighters captured while bearing arms openly would be granted the same protection as prisoners of war in international armed conflict" (Peret and Bugnion, 2011).
+While the French authorities granted permission to ICRC delegates, they were specifically authorized to only investigate "the conditions of detention within the camps, not the reasons for imprisonment; [exchange] correspondence between prisoners and their families, and [...] [distribute] aid to detainees and their families" (Peret and Bugnion, 2011) Most concerningly, the ICRC had to ensure that their findings and recommendations must be held confidentially between French government officials.